pypy/pypy/pypy/doc/jit/pyjitpl5.rst

 The JIT's `theory`_ is great in principle, but the actual code is a different story.
 This section tries to give a high level overview of how PyPy's JIT is implemented.
-It's helpful to have an understanding of how the PyPy `translation tool chain`_ works before digging into the sources.
+It's helpful to have an understanding of how the `RPython translation toolchain`_ works before digging into the sources.

 Almost all JIT specific code is found in pypy/jit subdirectories.
 Translation time code is in the codewriter directory.
 The metainterp directory holds